aledv/subito-it-searcher/README.md

 3) Create a public channel and add the newly created bot as administrator
 4) **Save the name of the channel** including the "@", for example: @subito_bot

-To configure Telegram, simply invoke the script with the proper parameters as following:
+To configure Telegram, simply invoke the script with the proper parameters as following (the configuration is the same for both searcher):

 `pyhton3 subito-searcher.py --addtoken [YOUR_API_TOKEN] --addchatid [YOUR_CHANNEL_NAME]`